rdkcentral/Lightning/docs/Shaders/Spinner2.md

 # Spinner2

-The Spinner shader allows you to draw a loading / spinner icon on the screen.
+The Spinner2 shader allows you to draw a loading / spinner icon on the screen.
+The Spinner2 shader is a successor to the Spinner shader which we do not recommend you use, its namespace however remains for backwards compatibility.

 ## Usage